 But, alternative possibilities need not be compossible with other alternatives.
 They may be possible only in themselves, not in respect to the broader world.

-I am not going to defend Leibniz's distinction between necessity and certainty, which is also called the distinction between truths of reason and truths of fact.
+I am not going to defend Leibniz's distinction between necessity and certainty, which he also calls the distinction between truths of reason and truths of fact.